jes/scamp-cpu/doc/OS.md

 The boot ROM's only job is to liaise with the storage device (hard disk? compactflash? sd? not sure yet) and load the kernel from the first N KBytes from the storage into RAM and then jump to it.
 See [BOOT.md](BOOT.md).

-The kernel would contain implementations of the system calls, and space for system buffers etc.
+The kernel contains implementations of the system calls, and space for system buffers etc.

-At startup, the kernel would probably just execute a program from disk (e.g. init).
+At startup, the kernel just executes `/bin/init`.

-I have been toying with the idea of supporting a workflow that is kind of in between CP/M and FUZIX.
-The filesystem could support directories instead of CP/M's silly drive letter and user number system.
-We could support a system()-like call by swapping the existing program out to disk, making a note of where to reload it from and what address to jump to, and then loading the called program.
+The intention is to support a workflow that is kind of in between CP/M and FUZIX.
+The filesystem supports directories instead of CP/M's silly drive letter and user number system.
+The OS provides a `system()`-like call by swapping the existing program out to disk, making a note of where to reload it from and what address to jump to, and then loading the called program.
-Calling another program would then work a lot like calling a function, in the sense that you completely lose control until the callee is done, and then when it's done you get returned to.
-We'd have a process stack instead of a process tree.
+Calling another program works a lot like calling a function, in the sense that you completely lose control until the callee is done, and then when it's done you get returned to.
+We have a process *stack* instead of a process *tree*.

 ## Filesystem

-I think I'd want a pretty Unix-like filesystem.
-I don't know that I'd bother with "flags" on files (i.e. rwx), I'd be happy to just append ".x" to anything that I want to be executable.
+`SCAMP/os` has a pretty Unix-like filesystem, but without annoying features like device nodes, symlinks, permissions, or reference counting.

 Example:

     /bin
-        asm.x
+        asm
-        cat.x
+        cat
-        cmp.x
+        cmp
-        cp.x
+        cp
-        grep.x
+        grep
-        init.x
+        init
-        ls.x
+        ls
-        mkdir.x
+        mkdir
-        peepopt.x
+        peepopt
-        rm.x
+        rm
-        sh.x
+        sh
-        slangc.x
+        slangc
-        slc.x
+        slc
-        vi.x
+        vi
     /etc
         motd
         [other configuration?]